We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Built-in Screen vs. Wi-Fi Connection vs. Plug-in

 However, some models offer Wi-Fi connectivity in place of built-in screens.
 These models emit their own Wi-Fi signal, and users must download an app and connect to the signal to access the camera’s view on their smartphone’s screen.
-These units are streamlined to carry around, but they can be more challenging to set up.
+The streamlined design of these units makes them easy to carry around, but they can be more challenging to set up.

 There are also plug-in borescopes that connect directly to the smartphone with a plug.
 The user must simply plug in the borescope and then open an app to use the phone as the camera’s display.